 If the company was a subsidiary member of a consolidated or MEC group at the end of the income year and is completing a tax return because of any non-membership periods, write at B the value for trading stock on hand as at the end of the latest non-membership period.
 The amount at B is generally a tax-neutral value.
 This may not be the case if the company was a continuing majority-owned entity when it became a member of the group.
-For more information, see the Consolidation reference manual, at ato.gov.au
+For more information go to ato.gov.au and see the Consolidation reference manual.